 Policy – Administration

-Ruth has a BA from Memorial University, MA(ED) from Central Michigan University (research topic: student perception of interaction in online courses of which she was the recipient of the 2010 Honourable Mention for CMU/OCASA research award).
-Ruth also has a post-secondary instructor certificate and completed The Chair foundational and advanced leadership academies where she sat on the practitioner’s board for 5 years.
+My educational background includes a BA from Memorial University, MA(ED) from Central Michigan University (research topic: student perception of interaction in online courses for which I was the recipient of the 2010 Honourable Mention for CMU/OCASA research award).
+I am currently completing my BEd (Post-secondary) at Memorial to compliment the post-secondary instructor certificate I already hold.
+My research/professional interests are faculty development, educational technology and open pedagogy.

 This director represents researchers, and acts as liaison between the Board of Directors and CNIE-RCIÉ’s two journals (the Canadian Journal of Learning Technology and the International Journal of Elearning and Distance Education)

 Carol Sparkes is an Instructional Designer at Thompson Rivers University (TRU) – Open Learning.
 She shares her passion for learning by designing online courses.
 Prior to moving to TRU, Carol designed instruction at the University of Guelph in Guelph, Ontario, and Mount Saint Vincent University (MSVU) in Halifax, Nova Scotia.

 Carol recently attained her PhD (Educational Technology) from Concordia University, Montreal, Quebec.
 Her research involves using meta-analysis to measure the impact of the flipped classroom as compared to the traditional classroom on student achievement in higher education.
 Carol holds a Master of Information Technology Education from Dalhousie University in Halifax, Nova Scotia, and two undergraduate degrees (Bachelor of Arts in sociology and Bachelor of Commerce) from Memorial University in St. John’s, Newfoundland.
 Carol is looking forward to hearing from the CNIE researchers.